Jolokia Protocol

 }

-If a POST request carries also query parameters in the URL, these processing parameters are merged with the ones given within the request body.
+If a POST request also includes query parameters in the URL, these processing parameters are merged with the ones given within the request body.
 Configuration options given in the request body take precedence over the ones given as query parameters.

 The list of known processing parameters is: